Ffordd Pen Llech: World record

 From 15 July 2019 until 8 April 2020, the street was officially named the "World's Steepest Street" by Guinness World Records, a title previously given to Baldwin Street in Dunedin, New Zealand.
 Guinness measures the steepest road based on the steepest 10-metre section of the road (there are no buildings on this 10-metre section of Ffordd Pen Llech).

 On 8 April 2020, Guinness announced that Baldwin Street was reinstated as the world's steepest street after determining that the best practice to calculate a street gradient is to take the measurement from the centreline.
 The new measurements found the street in Dunedin had a gradient of 34.8% while Ffordd Pen Llech's was calculated to be 28.6%.

 The World Atlas has previously given the accolade of steepest street to Canton Avenue in Pittsburgh, Pennsylvania.
-Unlike Fford Pen Llech, Canton Avenue is entirely residential, homes are built along the steepest stretch of road, and the road is open to two-way vehicle traffic at its steepest point.
+Unlike Ffordd Pen Llech, Canton Avenue is entirely residential, homes are built along the steepest stretch of road, and the road is open to two-way vehicle traffic at its steepest point.